-- (a) Sidewalks required.
+(a) Sidewalks required.
 Except as provided in this section, the standards, provisions, and requirements of the Dallas City Code apply to all sidewalks.
-The street and sidewalk standards of this section apply only to new construction or a major modification. - (1) All sidewalks must be designed and constructed to be barrier-free to the handicapped and in accordance with the construction requirements contained in the Paving Design Manual and the Standard Construction Details of the City of Dallas. - (2) No certificate of occupancy may be issued until sidewalks are provided in accordance with this section. - (3) An existing sidewalk may be used to comply with this section if it meets the construction standards and the minimum unobstructed widths. - (4) Minimum sidewalk widths for new sidewalks: All lots must have a sidewalk along the street frontage with a minimum unobstructed width of six feet.
+The street and sidewalk standards of this section apply only to new construction or a major modification.
+(1) All sidewalks must be designed and constructed to be barrier-free to the handicapped and in accordance with the construction requirements contained in the Paving Design Manual and the Standard Construction Details of the City of Dallas.
+(2) No cortificate of occupancy may be issued until sidewalks are provided in (2) No certificate of occupancy may be issued until sidewalks are provided in accordance with this section. accordance with this section.
+(3) An existing sidewalk may be used to comply with this section if it meets the construction standards and the minimum unobstructed widths.
+Construction Standards and the minimum anocondeted within (4) Minimum sidewalk widths for new sidewalks: Must have a sidewalk along the street frontage with a minimum unobstructed width of six feet.
 SEC.
-51P-317.119[112.2].
-MIXED-INCOME HOUSING

-- (a) Except as provided in this section, compliance with Division 51A-4.1100 is required to obtain the density bonus in Section 51P-317.122. - (b) Compliance with Section 51A-4.1107 is not required.
+51P-317.124112.2 MIXED-INCOME HOUSING (a) Except as provided in this section, compliance with Division 51A-4.1100 is required to obtain the density bonus. lot coverage and height development bonuses in Section 51P- 317.111.
+(1) C 1' '4 C 4' 51A 4 1107' 4 ' 1 (b) Compliance with Section 51A-4.1107 is not required.
+SEC.
+51P-317.125 SIGNS SEC.
+311-317.123 SIGNS (a) In general.
+Signs must comply with the provisions in Article VII.
+For purposes of complying with this section, the premise is the Property.
+(1) The use of neon lighting is permitted, except in the Subdistrict 4.
+(2) Only the wording on a sign can be illuminated by back-lighting.
+(3) No sign may be illuminated by an independent, external light source (such as an external floodlight).
+(4) Attached and Detached Signs are allowed in all subdistricts (A) The provisions of Section 51A-(A) 7.304 apply.
+(A) The provisions of Section 31A-(A) 7.304 appry.
+(B) Attached Signs.
+(D) AMMONOG DIZIIG.